 Cash for Keys Amounts

-The amount for the cash for keys agreement will obviously depend on where you live and the cost of living of your location – also, be sure to check certain laws locally or statewide.
+The amount for the cash for keys agreement will obviously depend on where you live and the cost of living in your location – also, be sure to check certain laws locally or statewide.
 Generally, the amount is usually half a month’s rent plus security deposit, or a full month’s rent.
 Another option is to offer how much court fees would’ve been if an eviction notice was filed – typically, it can range from $1,000-$3,000.

 Things to Avoid When it Comes to Cash for Keys